orbeon/orbeon-forms-doc/XForms-~-Configuration-Properties.md

  <property as="xs:boolean" name="oxf.xforms.expose-xpath-types" value="true"/>
  ```

-- If set to false (the default as of July 2009), instance types are not made available to XPath expressions.
+- If set to false (the default), instance types are not made available to XPath expressions.
 - If set to true, they are made available.